This course is open only to students enrolled in the Master’s degree programme PSTS.

 This course connects to the final qualifications K2, K5, S1 and S2 of the programme, according to the following two learning objectives:

-At the end of the course the student will know:
+At the end of the course the student has knowledge of:

-- use philosophical methods to identify, analyse and evaluate arguments in philosophical texts;
+- use philosophical methods to identify, analyze and evaluate arguments in philosophical texts

-In addition to methodology training, the course has a thematic focus on theories of knowledge (from Plato to pragmatism) at the roots of contemporary epistemological debates on technology.
+In addition to methodology training, the course has a thematic focus on classical theories of knowledge (from Plato to pragmatism) at the roots of contemporary epistemological debates on technology.
 For instance, does the information we get from the internet count as knowledge or as pseudo- knowledge?
-Any debate on this issue is informed by Plato’s Meno, a lively and puzzling dialogue in which Socrates debates with his fellow Athenians the following question: is there any difference between knowing something and having a true belief about something without being able to justify it?
+Surprisingly, any debate on this issue is explicitly or implicitly informed by Plato's Meno, a lively and puzzling dialogue in which Socrates debates with his fellow Athenians the following question: is there any difference between knowing something and having a true belief about something without being able to explain why one's belief is true

-30%: Group essay (diagramming, analyzing, evaluating, and critically interpreting a brief text)
+30%: Group essay (diagramming an argument and critically interpreting a short text)

-70%: Individual essay (diagramming, analyzing, evaluating, and interpreting a brief text)
+70%: Individual essay (diagramming, analyzing and evaluating an argument and interpreting a brief text by an author studied in class)

-Open creative reflection piece (in written, visual, tactile, or audio format) (pass/fail)
+Short reflection piece (written, visual, tactile, or audio formats) (pass/fail)